drugwho/word-race/README.md

 # Installation Instructions 🚀

-### After cloning into the project, cd into waor-race-master and
+### After cloning into the project, cd into word-race-master and
 ### Add a default.json file in config folder with the following

 ```